 Madhuram says

-You're most welcome, Delaney.
-Thank you very much for making my day with this comment.
+You're very welcome, Karina.
+Thank you very much for the feedback.

 Madhuram says